To optimize your marketing strategy, you have to look into answering the following questions:

 Click the image below to download this worksheet.This audit will not only give you a good idea of how sound your website’s technical infrastructure is, but it’ll also determine how friendly your website is to search engines.
 Using the checklist above, you can improve your SEO opportunities by making sure you have the proper H1 tags, page titles, URL links, and more.

-To check whether the UX and UI are optimized for conversions, consider these tips:
+To check whether the UX and UI are optimized for conversions, marketers should consider these tips:

 - Make sure to keep the interface simple and that the language used in your messages is clear and easy to follow.